Lawn Disease Management

 Posts About Lawn Problems

+Every year some lawns develop snow mold.
 This week when I was outdoors, I saw snow mold in some yards here in Northern Colorado.
 From far away it looks like matted down grass, but a closer look shows a gray web-like substance on the grass.
-What causes snow mold?
-According to CSU Extension, "Snow mold is a...read more
+Up close it can look quite...